Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we present a cascaded context enhancement neural network for skin lesion segmentation, which produces richer contextual information and adaptively integrates local affinity information.
-Specifically, a cascaded context aggregation module with gate-based information integration approach is proposed in encoder part for effectively capturing richer contextual information.
-At same time, a context-guided local affinity module is employed for extracting discriminative features by leveraging the local affinity information.
-Compared with the state-of-the-art deep learning methods for skin lesion segmentation, our proposed approach can effectively achieve multi-level feature integration and extract discriminative features for segmentation task.
+In this paper, we present a cascaded context enhancement neural network for automatic skin lesion segmentation, which produces a richer global context and adaptively integrates local contextual information.
+Specifically, a cascaded context aggregation module with a gate-based information integration approach is proposed in the encoder sub-network to adaptively capture richer long-range dependencies context.
+At the same time, a context-guided local affinity module is employed to extract discriminative features by leveraging the local context relationship.
+Compared with the state-of-the-art deep learning methods for skin lesion segmentation, our proposed approach can effectively achieve multi-level feature integration and generate discriminative feature representation.
 The experimental results convince the superiority of the proposed method.
-Based on the outstanding performance of our work, in the future, we will extend our work to support different medical image segmentation tasks including the 2D and 3D image datasets.
+Based on the outstanding performance of our work, in the future, we will extend our work to support various medical image segmentation tasks including the 2D and 3D image datasets.